 FIG. 3.
-The FlexiBLE tree algorithm applied to a hypothetical system of 3 important QM and 3 important MM particles.
-Each node of the tree (ellipses) indicates a unique QM/MM exchange pattern (shown by the indices of $h^{\rm FlexiBLE}$).
+The FlexiBLE tree algorithm applied to a hypothetical system of 3 important QM and 3 important MM particles, indicated by the schematic shown in panel (a), following the color scheme of Fig. 2.
+Each node of the tree (ellipses), shown in panel (b), indicates a unique QM/MM exchange pattern (shown by the indices of h).
 Child nodes are generated by performing a single exchange between each QM particle and the next immediate outer particle if it is an MM particle, indicated by arrows.
 Duplicate children are not double counted.
-Yellow nodes indicate the bias function is above the threshold, $h^{\rm FlexiBLE} > h{\rm thre}$, and further children are generated.
-Red nodes indicate $h^{\rm FlexiBLE} \le h{\rm thre}$ and no children are generated (i.e. the branch is truncated).
-The tree is terminated when all nodes on a level are below threshold, which happens here on level 5. $h^{\rm FlexiBLE}$ is summed over all surviving nodes to give the denominator of Eq.
-16.
+Yellow nodes indicate the bias function is above the threshold, $h > h{\rm thre}$, and further children are generated.
+Red nodes indicate $h \leq h{\rm thre}$ and no children are generated (i.e. the branch is truncated).
+The tree is terminated when all nodes on a level are below threshold, which happens here on level 5. h is summed over all nodes to give the denominator of Eq.
+20.

-sum to a non-negligible value.
-To allay this concern, we use an adaptive thresholding, by sweeping through the tree in an iterative fashion, and at each new iteration, tightening the threshold, $h{\rm thre}$, to 0.5 of its previous value.
+While the tree algorithm described above is an efficient means to sum over important exchanges of the penalty function in the denominator of the FlexiBLE bias function, the relation between the penalty function threshold, $h{\rm thre}$, and the error introduced by truncation of the denominator is not immediately clear.
+In particular, since the penalty function is always positive, truncation necessarily leads to an underestimate of the true denominator.
+Furthermore, the number of neglected nodes in the tree grows factorially with the number of important QM and MM particles following pre-screening.
+While our tree algorithm guarantees that each neglected node has a penalty function below the threshold, one might be concerned that an astronomical number of neglected nodes sum to a non-negligible value.
+To allay this concern, we use an adaptive thresholding, by sweeping through the tree in an iterative fashion, and at each new iteration, tightening the threshold, h{thre} , to 0.5 of its previous value.
 The relative change in the denominator of Eq.
-16 is monitored between iterations, and when below a convergence parameter, γ , the iterations stop.
+20 is monitored between iterations, and when below a convergence parameter, γ , the iterations stop.
 Given the logarithmic dependence of the bias potential on the bias function (Eq.
-7), γ directly provides an estimate of the error in the bias potential due to truncation, in units of $k{\rm B}T$.
-We find a value of $\gamma = 0.001~k{\rm B}T$ yields stable MD trajectories, and convergence is reached typically within two or three FlexiBLE iterations, suggesting that the error in the denominator is typically no worse than an order of magnitude larger than $h{\rm thre}$.
+11), γ directly provides an estimate of the error in the bias potential due to truncation, in units of k_BT .
+We find a value of $\gamma = 0.001 \ k_BT$ yields stable MD trajectories, and convergence is reached typically within two or three FlexiBLE iterations, suggesting that the error in the denominator is typically no worse than an order of magnitude larger than h{thre} .

 Putting all the pieces together, we present pseudocode for FlexiBLE in Algorithm 1 below.
 Note: analytical bias forces on the QM and MM particles follow straightforwardly from chain-rule derivatives of the pair, penalty, bias, and potential functions (Eqs.
-7, 14-16) with respect to particle coordinates.
+11, 18-20) with respect to particle coordinates.
 We thus evaluate and accumulate bias force contributions simultaneously with the computation of each surviving $h^{\rm FlexiBLE}$ term.
-With the prescreening of important QM and MM pairs, combined with the tree-algorithm enumeration of important QM and MM exchanges, evaluation of the bias potential and forces has an MM-forcefield-like computational cost, and thus adds negligible overhead to a QM/MM simulation.
+With the pre-screening of important QM and MM pairs, combined with the tree-algorithm enumeration of important QM and MM exchanges, evaluation of the bias potential and forces has an MM-forcefield-like computational cost, and thus adds negligible overhead to a QM/MM simulation.